dslans/bot_aitools/docs/guides/DEPLOYMENT.md

 ## 🚀 Quick Deploy (Recommended)

-For fastest setup, use our automated deployment script:
+For fastest setup, use the automated deployment script:

 ```bash
 # 1. Set up Google Cloud project and authenticate